Mystic Production

-Mystic Production is one of the largest Polish independent record labels.
-It was founded by Barbara Mikuła in 1995 in Skała near Cracow.
+Mystic Production is a Polish independent record label.
+It was founded by Barbara Mikuła in 1995 in Skała.

 The company was initially releasing and distributing heavy metal music, including early albums by artists such as Sceptic, Asgaard and Virgin Snatch.
 It has since expanded and has been releasing rock, punk rock, alternative rock, progressive rock and pop artists, and its roster currently includes names such as Behemoth, Acid Drinkers, Coma, Czesław Śpiewa, Grzegorz Turnau, Gaba Kulka, Happysad and KSU, among others.

 Mystic Production operates also in Czech Republic and Slovakia with office in Horní Suchá.

 Since 1996 label owns and runs Mystic Art music magazine (ISSN 1427-5538).